Doctrine of equivalents: Current law

 In order to establish infringement in a case where there is no literal infringement, a patentee must establish that the answer to the first two questions is “yes” and that the answer to the third is “no”.

 United States

+The United States also has both statutory equivalents doctrine that is codified in 35 U.S.C. § 112 ¶ 6, which extends to equivalents available at patent's issuance, and a more general (non-statutory, created by courts) doctrine of equivalents, which extends to technological equivalents developed after the patent is granted.
+Notably, the doctrine of equivalence can be applied even to means-plus-function claims.
+The proposed equivalents also cannot cover, or ensnare, the prior art.

-In the United States, the doctrine of equivalents analysis is applied to individual claim limitations, not to the invention as a whole.
+In American practice, the doctrine of equivalents analysis is applied to individual claim limitations, not to the invention as a whole.
 The legal test, articulated in Warner-Jenkinson Co. v.
 Hilton Davis Chem.
 Co.
 (1997), is whether the difference between the feature in the accused device and the limitation literally recited in the patent claim is "insubstantial."

 One way of determining whether a difference is "insubstantial" or not is called the "triple identity" test.
 Under the triple-identity test, the difference between the feature in the accused device and the limitation literally recited in the patent claim may be found to be "insubstantial" if the feature in the accused device: